fremantle-industries/tai/README.md

 ## What Can I Do?
 TLDR;

+Stream market data, create & manage orders.

-Log the spread between multiple products on BitMEX
+Here's an example of an advisor that logs the spread between multiple products on BitMEX

 ```elixir
 # config/config.exs